It’s the last week of session and your calls and emails are making SB63 happen!

 69% of Alaskans support a smokefree statewide law, with 72% wanting electronic smoking devices included in the law.
 79% of residents also want marijuana smoking included.

-SB63 HAS PASSED THE ALASKA SENATE AND IS STALLED IN THE HOUSE JUDICIARY COMMITTEE
+SB63 HAS PASSED THE ALASKA SENATE AND IS IN THE HOUSE RULES COMMITTEE

 WHO IS AFFECTED?